Checklist for Form W-3: everything you need to know before filing

 If the employer chooses to file paper forms, it should send the form with the entire Copy A page of Form(s) W-2 to the Social Security Administration, Data Operations Center, Wilkes-Barre, PA 18769-0001, or files it online.

-Easily manage and file your forms using PDFfiller’s online editor.
+Complete and file all your forms using PDFfiller’s online editor.